cicsdev/cics-java-jcics-samples/projects/com.ibm.cicsdev.tsq/README.md

 * TSQExample4 - An extension of the TSQExample3 sample program, which populates a TSQ, updates items within the queue, then reads them back to confirm.
 * TSQCommon - Super class used to provide common services for the TSQ samples

+* TsqRecord.jar - A pre-built JAR containing the JZOS generated record that maps the copybook structure used in the TSQExample3.